WICG/client-hints-infrastructure/specification_situation.md

 # High-level

-The specification of the Client Hints infrastructure and features is divided between the following specifications and proposals:
+The specification of the Client Hints infrastructure is divided between the following specifications and proposals:

 * IETF [Client Hints Internet-Draft](https://httpwg.org/http-extensions/client-hints.html)
    - Provides the motivation for Client Hints.